RISDON COVE HISTORY

 I, with Mr. Tony Hope and John Salmon, had approached Mr. Gadd some months before; however, the meeting proved to be unfruitful.
 Our motivation was to ensure the repair of the stricken Memorial and request protection of it.
 We then went to the Tasmania Heritage Council and met with Mr. Peter James (since taken a position in Queensland).
 We awaited his response.
 We also met with Labour Federal Member, Harry Quick, MHR who was sympathetic.
 It was while we were in his office, that Mr. James’ Office rang through and said that $1200 had been authorised to repair the monument.
 This was confirmed in a letter to Mr. Salmon from the then Attorney-General, Judy Jackson who wrote (to quote) “In relation to funding the site, the Chair of the Tasmanian Heritage Council, Mr. Peter James, has advised me funding will be made available to support the conservation of the Bowen Monument.”
 (24th June 2005).
 Yet, when we approached Mr. James’s successor, Mr. Lynch, we were told that no funding had been approved, let along recorded.

-Even the then Shadow Attorney General, Hon Michael Hodgman QC, MHA in letters to Scott Gadd and to the appropriate Government Minister, Paula Wreidt received no satisfaction.
+Even the then Shadow Attorney General, the late Hon Michael Hodgman QC, MHA in letters to Scott Gadd and to the appropriate Government Minister, Paula Wreidt received no satisfaction.
 Mr. Lennon refused to act let alone talk about the matter.
 Ex-Local Pembroke Member, Allison Ritchie LC was active in being a liaison between the Government and myself and colleagues.
 The Premier succceeding Lennon, Lara Giddings will not even meet to discuss the issue neither will her appropiate minister on the matter, Cassy O'Connor.
-To date (October 2013) nothing, at least on a Government level, has been achieved.
+To date (March 2014) nothing, at least on a Government level, has been achieved.

 The trials, tribulation and efforts listed above are just a small part of what has gone on behind the scenes, in an effort to simply: